volodymyrhudyma/blog/content/blog/render-raw-html-in-react.md

 );
 ```

-Seems logical to expect "Heading" and "Paragraph" to be rendered in appropriate tags, but that is not how it works.
+It seems logical to expect "Heading" and "Paragraph" to be rendered in appropriate tags, but that's not how it works.

-React will treat html as a string and display the following:
+React treats html as a string and displays the following:

 ![HTML Displayed As A String](/img/screenshot-2021-02-04-at-22.23.44.png "HTML Displayed As A String")

-The reasoning behind this is simple - we prevent XSS attacks.
+The reason is simple - we prevent XSS attacks.

 ## XSS Protection

-[Cross-site scripting (XSS)](https://en.wikipedia.org/wiki/Cross-site_scripting) is a type of security vulnerability typically found in web applications.
+> [Cross-site scripting (XSS)](https://en.wikipedia.org/wiki/Cross-site_scripting) is a type of security vulnerability typically found in web applications.
 XSS attacks enable attackers to inject client-side scripts into web pages viewed by other users.

-In order to prevent this type of vulnerability, React does not allow to render any embedded value in JSX by auto-escaping anything that is not explicitly written in the application and converts the embedded value to a string before rendering it.
+To prevent this type of vulnerability, React disallows the rendering of embedded values in JSX by automatically escaping anything that is not explicitly written in the application and converting the embedded value to a string before rendering.

-What would have happened if React allowed it?
+What would have happened if React had allowed it?

 ```jsx
 // Inject link, clicking which executes a script